Logo Icon

 This presumption is also governed by the Rule of Evidence outlined in Section 118(a) of Chapter XIII of the Act.

-How to make your own Notes for Negotiable Instruments Act:
+How to make your Notes for Negotiable Instruments Act:

-Creating your own notes for the Negotiable Instruments Act or any legal subject can be a helpful way to understand and retain important information.
-Here's a step-by-step guide on how to make your own notes:
+Creating your own notes for the Negotiable Instruments Act or any legal subject can be a helpful way to understand and retain important information's a step-by-step guide on how to make your notes:

 1. Start with reading the Bare Act and highlight the important sections as per your understanding.

 2. Pick previous year question papers and mark all the sections that have been asked previously once or multiple time.
-You also have to highlight the sections mentioned above and in the short notes document.
+You must also highlight the sections mentioned above and in the short notes document.

-3. Read and understand all the sections and try putting them into small pointers.
+3. Please read and understand all the sections and try putting them into small pointers.

 4. Write down those pointer and support these sections with case laws and illustrations.

-5. Reach out to your teachers and mentors when you feel that you have a confusion.
+5. Reach out to your teachers and mentors when you feel confused.

 Read more: How to Start Your Judiciary Exam Preparation at the Beginner Level